BayesDensity.jl

 Installation

-We note that each of the models implemented in BayesDensity can be installed independently from all the by downloading the corresponding module.
+Each of the models implemented in BayesDensity can be installed independently from all the others by downloading the corresponding module.
 For instance, if we would like to use the HistSmoother model we need to install the BayesDensityHistSmoother package:

 using Pkg